-The tendency for alien civilizations (and sometimes futuristic human civilizations) to be portrayed as having no native analog of contemporary popular culture, even when it would make sense for an advanced planetary or interplanetary civilization to have some kind of mass media and entertainment to go with it.
-Sometimes this can be due to The Law of Conservation of Detail, but frequently these cultures are exquisitely detailed: the creator of The Verse has written a rich, deep, complex culture with its own religions and traditions...but not much in the way of entertainment.
+The tendency for alien civilizations (and sometimes futuristic human civilizations) to be portrayed as having no native analog of contemporary popular culture, even when it would make sense for an advanced planetary or interplanetary civilization to have some kind of mass media.
+Sometimes this can be due to The Law of Conservation of Detail, but frequently these cultures are exquisitely detailed: the creator of The 'Verse has written a rich, deep, complex culture with its own religions and traditions...but what do people do for fun?

-In practice, this means that while Klingons have their own culture complete with Proud Warrior RaceSpace-Jesus and Vulcans have their Proud Scholar Race Space-Socrates, there's no alien equivalent of The Simpsons or The Three Stooges.
-These rich, detailed cultures, spread over dozens of planets and actively exploring the galaxy, seemingly have no literature that isn't ancient and part of their mythology.
-They have no comics, films, newspapers, novels, pop music, fashion designers, or the like; only epics, myths, legends, sacred scrolls and ancient tomes.
-Frequently, the entirety of an alien culture is equated with its religious mythology and traditions, completely excluding the existence of a secular mass media (as well as multiple religions among the race or atheism).
+In practice, this means that while Klingons have their own culture complete with Proud Warrior Race Space-Jesus and Vulcans have their Proud Scholar Race Space-Socrates, there's no alien equivalent of The Three Stooges or Dragon Ball Z. These rich, detailed cultures, spread over dozens of planets and actively exploring the galaxy, seemingly have no literature that isn't ancient and part of their mythology.
+They have no television, films, magazines, novels, pop music, animation, social media, or video games; only epics, myths, legends, sacred scrolls, and ancient tomes.
+Frequently, the entirety of an alien culture is equated with its religious mythology and traditions, completely excluding the existence of a secular mass media (there being only one religion on the planet is a problem in and of itself).
 This leads alien characters to interpret human popular culture along religious lines, for example when G'Kar in Babylon 5 asks if Daffy Duck is one of Garibaldi's household gods.

 When this trope is in effect, an alien Cultural Rebel may find that when Klingon scientists get no respect, Earth becomes the general direction of interstellar brain-drain.

 NOTE that this trope, common to Space Opera films and television, is usually remedied in Expanded Universe material like novels and comics which attempt to show more realistically diverse alien cultures.
 Also note that while this trope also covers futuristic human societies, it should not overlap with Outgrown Such Silly Superstitions, which is a separate trope.
 Please limit examples to aversions, subversions, and instances in which the trope is sufficiently played around with to warrant mention.
-Finally, note that instances in which aliens assimilatepopular culture from Earth are not true aversions, but this trope being in effect is what makes Earth pop culture so irresistible to E.T. in those cases.
+Finally, note that instances in which aliens assimilate popular culture from Earth are not true aversions, but this trope being in effect is what makes Earth pop culture so irresistible to E.T. in those cases.

 Aversions, Subversions, and Not-So-Straight Examples: